DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 Additional milestones:

 - Multiple-time USA Junior Team Captain.
-- World junior titles before transitioning successfully to the open/professional level[19][20].
+- World junior titles before transitioning successfully to the open/professional level.
 - In 2017, at just 21, Tom won the North East Regional Championship and a PSCA Tour stop in a dramatic shoot-off[21].
 - By 2019, he was a fixture on Team USA and a multiple National Junior Champion[19].

-The text also highlights Tom’s roles beyond competition, including coaching and guest podcast hosting – reflecting a maturity in giving back to the sport[22][23].
+The text also highlights Tom’s roles beyond competition, including coaching and guest podcast hosting – reflecting a maturity in giving back to the sport.

 ##### 3.1.3.2 Relationship with Perazzi & Equipment